 In October 2016, the Company entered into lease agreement for approximately 200 square feet of office space in Cambridge, Massachusetts.
-The lease, with current monthly payments of \$2,619 per month, commenced on October 24, 2016.
-The lease rate will increase to \$2,942 on January 1, 2020.
-Because the lease is month to month and can be cancelled with a 30-day notice, the future lease payments are not included in the Company's lease accounting under ASC Topic 842
+The lease, with current monthly payments of \$2,942 per month, commenced on October 24, 2016.
+Because the lease is month to month and can be cancelled with a 30-day notice, the future lease payments are not included in the Company's lease accounting under ASC Topic 842.

 In October 2019, the Company entered into an agreement to lease a tool for use in the development of the Company's technology.
 The lease is for five years at \$150,000 per month.
-The lease commencement date is anticipated to be in April 2020, at which time the Company will account for the lease under ASC 842.
+A prepayment of \$450,000 was made in the year ended December 31, 2020, this payment represents the final three payments under the lease and is recorded as a long-term prepaid until the lease commencement, at which time it will be record in accordance with ASC 842.